ObjectDB Database Search

 CRUD Database Operations with JPA

-Given an EntityManager , em , that represents a JPA connection to the object database, we can use it to store, retrieve, update and delete database objects.
-Storing New Entity Objects The following code fragment stores 1,000 Point objects in the database: em. getTransaction (). begin
+Given an EntityManager instance, em , which manages the persistence context for the database, you can use it to store, retrieve, update, and delete objects.
+Storing new entities The following code fragment stores 1,000 Point objects in the database: em. getTransaction (). begin (); for (int i = 0

 Paths and Types in JPQL and Criteria API